avianbc/blog/content/posts/oh-my-posh.md

 1. Install required powershell modules [PowerShell Gallery](https://github.com/dahlbyk/posh-git#installing-posh-git-via-powershellget-on-linux-macos-and-windows) by running this command in Windows Terminal

     {{< highlight powershell >}}
-Install-Module posh-git -Scope CurrentUser Install-Module oh-my-posh -Scope CurrentUser
+    Install-Module posh-git -Scope CurrentUser
-{{< /highlight >}}
+    Install-Module oh-my-posh -Scope CurrentUser{{< /highlight >}}

-1. Download and install the [Caskaydia Code Nerd Font](https://www.nerdfonts.com/font-downloads).
+2. Download and install the [Caskaydia Code Nerd Font](https://www.nerdfonts.com/font-downloads).
 Set the font as your default in your terminal:

     In VS Code go to settings and set your terminal font family `"terminal.integrated.fontFamily": "CaskaydiaCove NF"`

     In Windows Terminal go to Settings > Profiles > Powershell > Additional settings > Appearance > Font face.

-2. Update your PowerShell Profiles.
+3. Update your PowerShell Profiles.
 Open your profile using the command `code $PROFILE`.
 My profile looks like this:

     {{< highlight powershell >}}
     Import-Module oh-my-posh
     Import-Module posh-git
-Set-PoshPrompt -Theme paradox
-{{< /highlight >}}
+    Set-PoshPrompt -Theme paradox{{< /highlight >}}

 Make sure to restart VS Code/Windows Terminal/Powershell after installing the fonts and updating your profiles.